Eleanor Roosevelt, former First Lady once said:

 “Let God transform you into a new person by changing the way you think.”

-Number two, when you think like He thinks. . .you’ll always know if you have a God idea.
+Number two, when you begin thinking like He thinks. . .you’ll recognize a God idea when it comes along.

 Third, does the new idea help complete your God-given vision?